EpicOrange/riichi_advanced/documentation/documentation.md

 ## `"method": "riichi"`

 Once a win action is triggered (`"win_by_discard"`, `"win_by_call"`, or `"win_by_draw"`) the game generates a win for each player that triggered a win action.
+Only the discarder pays in event of a deal in (`"win_by_discard"`, `"win_by_call"`).
+In case of self-draw (`"win_by_draw"`), all players pay, the dealer pays double.

 This method enables fu calculations for a winning hand.
-Fu calculation is currently hardcoded and cannot be customized, but this is subject to change.
+Fu calculation is hardcoded and cannot be customized -- let me know if your ruleset needs to use custom fu.

 In the event of an exhaustive draw, this method looks for the status `"tenpai"` among all existing players.
 (This means you will have to set and unset tenpai status through the course of the game.)
-All `"tenpai"` players will pay the non-`"tenpai"` players according to the rules of riichi.
-That is, unless any player has the status `"nagashi"`, in which case they get nagashi payments.
+All `"tenpai"` players will pay the non-`"tenpai"` players according to the rules of riichi, hardcoded at 0/1000/1500/3000/0.

+That is, unless any player has the status `"nagashi"`, in which case all `"nagashi"` players get nagashi payments instead.

 ## `"method": "hk"`